(Revised Summer, 2017)

 - In order to qualify as an all state alternate a student must have participated in the region clinic as a member of one of the all region choirs, unless they received an excused absence from the clinic.

 - Alternates will be accepted at the state level auditions at any time up to the close of registration on the day of the auditions.

-- Alternates must be present at the start of the first rehearsal to be eligible for placement in the all state male or female chorus.
+- Alternates must be present at the start of the first rehearsal to be eligible for placement in the all state Treble or Tenor/Bass chorus.